How to write a dismissal letter: 10 things to consider

 Dismissing an employee is not a decision that most employers take lightly.
 Here, we look at some key considerations when drafting a dismissal letter.

 Dismissing an employee is not a decision that most employers take lightly.
-It is usually the result of a long process which has involved a good deal of consideration.
+It is usually the result of a long process that has involved a good deal of consideration.

 Arguably the most important document in this context is the letter of dismissal itself.
 If this letter does not contain the right information it may well harm your ability to defend an unfair dismissal and/or discrimination claim.
 A particularly badly drafted dismissal letter could even serve as an encouragement to an employee to bring a claim.
 A dismissal letter should not be seen as merely the outcome of a particular process; it is your opportunity to demonstrate how fair you have been and how thorough the process was.